Carpal tunnel release surgery

 Exercises to help your recovery

-Using your hand too much, too soon, may cause pain and delay your recovery.
+If you use your hand too much, too soon, it may cause pain and delay your recovery.
 So be sure to take things slowly and don’t do too much.
 It’s best to be guided by your surgeon, GP or physiotherapist and what feels right for you.

 Driving after carpal tunnel release surgery